SanoScience/observability/README.md

 The four services are responsible for data visualization, each serving a distinct purpose and providing different insights into the monitored resource utilization.

+## Jaeger

+To use Jaeger in the current deployment, you must be connected to the Sano Science VPN.
+The Jaeger address is: `http://172.20.29.2:16686/search`.
+Through the interactive API, you can search for traces collected and stored in Jaeger.
+A pre-configured service, `AngioSupport_Monitoring`, is available for monitoring the instrumented application, AngioSupport.

+## OpenSearch dashboards

+OpenSearch Dashboards is primarily a development tool for detailed analysis of collected metrics.
+This service is accessible only through the Sano Science VPN and can be reached at: `http://172.20.29.2:5601/app/home#/`.
+To analyze metrics, select "Discover" from the menu bar and choose "metrics" to display the data.
+You can then adjust the time range and filter the data using Lucene queries.
+OpenSearch dashboard shows whole documents from OpenSearch database representing metrics collected during computations.

+## Grafana

+Grafana is visualisation tool based on interactive dashboards made from charts and other data reports.
+In our deployed system, the Grafana service is accessible outside the VPN at the following address: `https://monitoring.sano.science/?orgId=1`
+Predefined dashboards present consuption of memory or CPU as wel as informations about open files during computations.
+To explore these dashboards you have to select `Dasboards` in menu.
+The main dashboard prepared for the majority of computations is named `Per job monitoring`.
+The second dashboard `AngioSupport monitoring` is dedicated to use for monitoring of Angio Support application.

+You can easily access the prepared dashboard and search for the data you need using the interactive interface.
+If certain charts are missing, the Grafana service allows you to create new dashboards and data summaries.

+## APM data analyzer

 # Resources:
 - Cyfronet AGH Ares: https://www.cyfronet.pl/en/computers/18827,artykul,ares_supercomputer.html
 - https://grafana.com/grafana/plugins/grafana-opensearch-datasource/ - OpenSearch plugin for Grafana